 The National Vocational and Technical Training Commission (NAVTTC) recognizes the importance of vocational and technical education in equipping the workforce with the necessary skills and competencies to meet the evolving needs of the industry.
 In line with its commitment to promoting skill development and enhancing employability, NAVTTC intends to develop competency standards (CS) for the trade of "E-commerce Virtual Assistant" in Pakistan.

 E-commerce is a cornerstone of modern business, influencing various sectors including retail, technology, logistics, and customer service.
 It encompasses a wide spectrum of knowledge and expertise related to online marketplaces, digital transactions, customer experience, data analytics, and cybersecurity.
-The demand for adept professionals in this field is continually escalating, as businesses seek individuals who can navigate the digital landscape, drive innovation, and ensure secure and seamless online transactions..
+The demand for adept professionals in this field is continually escalating, as businesses seek individuals who can navigate the digital landscape, drive innovation, and ensure secure and seamless online transactions.

-The development of competency standards for the trade of Chemical Technology aims to establish a framework that defines the essential knowledge, skills, and attitudes required for individuals to perform effectively in this field.
+The development of competency standards for the trade of DIT aims to establish a framework that defines the essential knowledge, skills, and attitudes required for individuals to perform effectively in this field.
 These standards will serve as a benchmark for training providers, employers, and learners, ensuring that the workforce is equipped with the competencies necessary to meet industry requirements and contribute to Pakistan's economic growth.

 The competency standards will be developed through a comprehensive and consultative process, involving industry experts, trade associations, academia, and relevant stakeholders.
 The process will be guided by international best practices and tailored to meet the specific needs of the Pakistani context.
 The resulting competency standards will align with global industry standards, taking into account emerging trends, technological advancements, and the evolving needs of the chemical technology sector in Pakistan.